 Lens Option 3 and 4 (known magnification): This could be useful for your extension tube setup.
 To determine the magnification of your setup, see how to measure magnification on next page.

-Rounding: If you know precise sensor size in mm and pixels, then great, they should be used in Option 1.
+Rounding: If you know precise sensor size in mm and pixels, then great, that should be used in Option 1.
 Otherwise, pixel dimensions are typically 4 significant digits.
 Megapixels and crop factor and aspect ratio are rounded specifications.
 To recompute those four exact digits of pixel dimensions in Option 2 or 3 likely requires Megapixels and Crop Factor and Aspect Ratio to also be accurate to four significant digits because in math, the final answer can only contain as many significant digits as the least precise value.
 So the computed pixel dimensions could be just a few pixels off, but a few tenths of a percent will certainly be close enough for practical purposes.

 Negative film: Mounting the film strip to hold it will be more difficult, but B&W film copies easily, and is inverted simply using the photo editors Invert menu.
 Then see a suggestion about improving grayscale contrast.
 Color negative film is much more difficult due to the orange mask, which is deep blue when inverted.
 There are ways to remove that digitally, but the best way is to use a real film scanner for color negatives, which has better analog methods to remove it (which cannot clip the tones).
 See correcting color negatives.